niall-m/Udemy/react_redux/notes.md

     - not the same as Redux Provider, just same name
     - wrap component that needs access with Context.Provider, assigning a *value prop*
-        - each separate use of the Context.Provider creates a new, separate *pipe* of information Two ways to get data **out** of CO
+        - each separate use of the Context.Provider creates a new, separate *pipe* of information
+        - only the components that get wrapped by the Provider will have access to the Context it implements, via props.children
+Two ways to get data **out** of CO
 - reference `this.context` property inside of nested child
     - To hook up context object to component, use `static contextType = contextName` to add contextType to component class